laurenancona/data-resources/README.md

 # Data Resources
-Tracking the tools I've found useful
+Tracking the tools I've found useful.
+Not intended to be exhaustive; instead this is the short list of items that I've actively used or found useful.

 **Basic Data Science**
 * http://joshualande.com/database-normalization/